physrisk/website-source/articles/2016/lse-debatai-per-daug-matematikos-per-mazai-istorijos-ekonomikos-problema.md

 maths and computer modeling is an excellent tool to test general insights about how economic systems work.
 The data may be interpreted wildly differently and it is completely unclear which of the interpretations is correct one.
-Maths, and computer modelling, helps narrow down the set of possible interpretations.
+Maths, and computer modeling, helps narrow down the set of possible interpretations.
 It is like filter, or more like reality check.